Helping dogs feel safe, calm, and understood

 It's about building trust and becoming the calm, confident leader your dog needs.

-This is about bonding with your dog through eye contact, calm energy, subtle words, body language, positive rewards, trust, structure, and leadership.
+This is about bonding with your dog through eye contact, calm energy, body language, positive rewards, trust, structure, and leadership.

 In your real life.